 - Broken Angels by Richard K. Morgan.
 A UN force fighting a planetary war puts its most important assets on space platforms in far-flung elliptical orbits so the enemy can't find them.
 Space, as the protagonist points out, is very big.

-- In So Long, and Thanks for All the Fish, Ford Prefect refers to the possibility of "clos[ing] down all external signalling and radiation from the ship, to render it as nearly invisible as possible unless you were actually looking at it".
-To be fair, this is an empty ship, so he really could shut everything down without worrying about life-support or steering.
-And then we consider the possibilities of the Somebody Else's Problem field, which could fool the perceptions of the people operating the sensors (and maybe even automates if Douglas Adams' usual sentient robot theory applies).
+- In So Long And Thanks For All The Fish, Ford Prefect refers to the possibility of "clos[ing] down all external signalling and radiation from the ship, to render it as nearly invisible as possible unless you were actually looking at it".
+This is an empty ship, so he really could shut everything down without worrying about life-support or steering.
+And then consider the possibilities of the Somebody Else's Problem field (basically a weaponized Weirdness Censor), which could fool the perceptions of the people operating the sensors (and maybe even automates if Douglas Adams' usual sentient robot theory applies).

 - In the Void Trilogy by Peter F. Hamilton, almost all spaceships basically hide in hyperspace, or manipulate of quantum states.The more advanced the technology, the better they are at hiding.
 This makes the Void Trilogy significantly softer than the Commonwealth Saga, where there is almost no stealth.